Art therapist

 Here are some useful links to learn more about this career:

-British Association of Art Therapists (BAAT) – Careers and training information
+British Association of Art Therapists (BAAT) – information, professional support and training opportunities

 Like the sound of this career?